 Access to e-resources

-Aberystwyth University pays for a wide-ranging selection of quality e-resources to support the University's teaching, learning and research.
+Aberystwyth University pays for a A-Z of Resources to support the University's teaching, learning and research.
 The service providers for these resources (such as databases and electronic journals) obviously restrict access to those who have paid, and therefore need to know who is trying to access the resource so that they can restrict access to those who subscribe.

 One way to do this is for the service provider to check the IP address of the PC you are using.
 We use this for as many resources as possible, so that when you are using a workstation on-campus you get automatic access to these resources - and you can achieve the same thing off-campus or from home by using a VPN Connection which places your PC on the university network, without being physically connected to it.
 This has applied in the past, and will continue to do so in the future.